Joe Schoen and Brian Daboll Address the Media - Big Blue Interactive

 GIANTS SIGN CHRIS MYARICK TO RESERVE/FUTURE CONTRACT…

-In addition to the 11 players, the Giants have already signed to reserve/future contracts, the Giants announced they have also re-signed TE/FB Chris Myarick to a reserve/future contract.
+In addition to the 11 players the Giants have already signed to reserve/future contracts, the Giants announced they have also re-signed TE/FB Chris Myarick to a reserve/future contract.
 Myrarick spent time on both the 53-man roster and Practice Squad this season.

 Sorry, the comment form is closed at this time.